entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - Score changed from 1 to '-' (logical impossibility) for Galeaspida, from 2 to '-' for *Eusthenopteron*.

+> - Considering the potential differences of histological details between dermal plates and scales, this character refers to the dermal plates specifically.
+The odontode condition in body scales is defined with two new characters, Characters 695-696.

 > - The coding of *Eosteus* is unknown.

 22. Enamel and pore canals: (0) enamel absent from inner surface of pores; (1) enamel lines portions of pore canal, (2) enamel lines completely the pore canal.